cryptomanufacturing/Moon-Landing-WINDOWS-BETA/README.md

 # MoonLanding V1 Beta Windows Version
 # 2018-07-22
 # Made By Gary Bard
-# Absolutley free !!!
+# Absolutely free !!!
 Brought to you by HashPowerPool.com
 # This Script will keep you making money please consider donating!

 # Donations are most welcome!